Mokelumne River: History

 The Mokelumne River basin was originally inhabited by Yokuts, Miwok, and Wintun Native American people.
 The lower (western) basin was the most densely populated, with numerous villages between the fringe of the Sierra foothills and the eastern edge of the Sacramento–San Joaquin Delta.
 This area is believed to have been predominantly Plains Miwok; various subgroups that lived in the Mokelumne River basin included the Mokellos, Lalas, and Machacos.
 The Miwoks called the river Wakalumitch, possibly meaning "big river".

 The first European parties to explore the river were likely Spanish military expeditions in Alta California in the late 18th or early 19th century.
 The name Mokelumne was first recorded by Spanish missionary Narciso Durán as Muquelumnes in 1817.
 However it was not until 1830 when the first permanent European settlement was established on the Mokelumne River, at Happy Valley near present-day Mokelumne Hill, as an outpost for French fur trappers.
 John C. Frémont is credited with establishing the modern spelling of the name Mokelumne circa 1844.
-"Mokelumne" in the Yokuts language is believed to mean "Condor River".

 During the California Gold Rush, the Mokelumne was a major gold-producing stream.
 The first person to discover gold in the Mokelumne was likely Charles Weber in 1848.
 Weber did not stay in the area for long; he moved on to the Coloma diggings on the South Fork American River before establishing a supply center at present-day Stockton, several miles south of the Mokelumne River.
 Most of the Gold Rush profits and trade on the Mokelumne River would end up passing through Stockton.
 Also in 1848, Samuel W. Pearsall found gold at Mokelumne Hill, which by 1850 grew into a boomtown of 15,000 people.